alexzheng123/Alex_Portfolio/README.md

 ## Welcome!

 Hi, Welcome to my portfolio site!
-I'm Alex Zheng, an undergraduate student studying Economics with a passion for finance and data science.
-Here you can find information about my data science projects.
+I'm Alex Zheng, an economics student with a passion for data science and machine learning.
+Here you can find information about my projects.

 ## [Project 3: Hong Kong Housing Price Data Science Project](https://github.com/alexzheng123/Hong-Kong-Housing-Price)
 - Scraped housing information from Centaline Property Agency.